gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 - Multiple subservice schemas may be composed on a branch together and released at once, affording the opportunity for hard schema cutovers across multiple services.
 - Comprehensive test suites may be written to assure the integrity of the composed gateway schema, and can easily run using [continuous integration services](https://docs.github.com/en/free-pro-team@latest/actions).
 In fact, versioning subschemas _in your gateway app's repo_ allows CI to run tests using both your release candidate schemas and your actual gateway server code.
-- Git is a defacto-standard tool with numerous frontends available, and can be adapted to meet virtually any versioning and deployment needs.
+- Git is a defacto-standard tool with numerous frontends available, and can be adapted to meet virtually any versioning and deployment need.

 **This example demonstrates:**